-Te reo Māori is an official language of New Zealand.
-It is a poetic language with beautiful, layered meanings, and understanding it helps Birkenhead College students understand the culture or our tangata whenua: the indigenous people of Aotearoa.
+Te reo Māori is an official language of Aotearoa, New Zealand.
+It is a poetic language with beautiful, layered meanings, and understanding which helps Birkenhead College students understand the culture of our tangata whenua: the indigenous people of Aotearoa.

 Head of Curriculum Management

 WHERE EVERYBODY IS SOMEBODY